 Photography tips for getting the most from your digital camera so that your photos will gain attention and help build your business.

-I’ve been working hard at my photography skills this year.
+I’ve been working hard on my photography skills this year.
 Because, frankly, my photography sucked.
-When I started this blog I had a point and shoot digital camera.
+When I started this blog I had a point-and-shoot digital camera.
 The year was 2005.
 Blogs were in their infancy.
 There weren’t many digital photography tips online.
-And frankly I didn’t know to search for any.
+And frankly, I didn’t know to search for any.

 Digital cameras left a lot to be desired back then.
 Indoor pictures with the flash were hideous.
-Outdoor pictures just mediocre.
-The smart phone cameras of today are a million times better than that little Pentax digital point and shoot.
+Outdoor pictures were just mediocre.
+The smartphone cameras of today are a million times better than that little Pentax digital point and shoot.
 It eventually just cracked so I had to replace it.

 In 2013 my photos had a big improvement.
 I got my first DSLR camera, a Nikon 3200 with a kit lens.
 Now I confess that I picked that particular camera because it was red.
 I thought I wouldn’t lose it because it would stand out. (don’t laugh!)

 I did check a few reviews to make sure that it wasn’t a bad choice.
 But I really didn’t know enough about DSLR cameras to know whether Canon or Nikon was better.
 And I figured that once I made a choice I’d kind of be stuck with that choice, since buying lenses for a DSLR camera is a costly venture.
 My friend, Pat Kelly, the local reporter used a Nikon 3200 DSLR Camera with the kit lens.
 His was a black one.
 I figured that if it was Pat’s choice, it would be good for me, too.
 And if I had a problem with it, I could ask Pat.